 Is your teen looking for a job?
-It can be difficult to find employment which is flexible enough to work with sports or other activities.
+It can be challenging to find employment which is flexible enough to work with sports or other activities.
 We’ve got some unique job ideas for your teen to try this year.

-Pet Sitting.
 Many people go away on vacation during the summer, but that means the family pet needs to be taken care of.
-Offer pet sitting services to provide attention to these four legged family members.
-You will feed, walk and even play with the family pet while they are enjoying vacation.
+Offer pet sitting services to provide attention to these four-legged family members.
+You will feed, walk and even play with the family pet while they are enjoying their vacation.

 Advertising Idea: Check with pet groomers to see if you could place cards with them to offer the service.
 In exchange, your teen could provide free sitting for the owner.